waddie/http.hx/README.md

 A currently minimal HTTP client plugin for the Helix editor, based on the Visual Studio Code REST client syntax.

-Parses the request into a `curl` command and runs it via shell,
+Parses the request into a `curl` command and runs that via shell, parsing the response to Markdown with appropriate injections.

 Currently you’ll need [mattwparas’s steel-event-system Helix fork](https://github.com/mattwparas/helix/tree/steel-event-system) to use this, and may want to check out his [helix-config](https://github.com/mattwparas/helix-config) repo to see how to set up key bindings, etc.

 ## Demo

 ![An asciinema recording of HTTP requests being executed in Helix](https://github.com/waddie/http.hx/blob/main/images/demo.gif?raw=true)

+## Status

+This is a work in progress, experimental plugin for a work in progress, experimental plugin system.
+It’s barely been tested.
+I wouldn’t necessarily advise firing HTTP requests at your production environment with this.

 ## Features